-We offer two sizes of capsules.
-One is about the size of your standard multivitamin and the other is a bit smaller for people who have trouble taking bigger pills.
+The pills we use are slightly smaller than the average multivitamin.
 Most people have no difficulty swallowing the pills.
 Just make sure you take them with plenty of liquid.
 Back To Top

 Q: What are the pills made of?

 A: The capsules (the outer portion of your pills) themselves are made of all-vegetable cellulose, meaning they are vegetarian.
 They are free of sugar, yeast, wheat, gluten, soy, milk, egg, or preservatives.
+They are certified Kosher and Halal, as well.
 Back To Top

 Q: How many pills should I expect my placenta to yield?

 A: You should expect between 50 to 200 pills.
 This depends on the size of your placenta and each placenta is different.
 Average is between 100 to 175.
-This will also depend on the size of pill you choose for yourself.
 Generally, the larger the baby, the larger the placenta and the more pills you will receive.
 I believe that the amount of pills yielded will be the amount of pills your body needs.
 Back To Top

 Q: Once you turn my placenta into pills, how often do I take them?